Online Journaling for Mental Health

 Why Journaling Works

-- Emotional processing: Writing helps organize and make sense of experiences
+- Emotional processing: Writing helps process emotions, organize thoughts, and build a better understanding of emotional experiences

-- Self-awareness: Regular reflection reveals patterns in thoughts, feelings, and behaviors
+- Self-awareness: Regular journaling supports self reflection and can identify patterns and uncover patterns in triggers, thoughts, and behaviors

 - Problem-solving: Writing about challenges often clarifies solutions

-- Trauma processing: Expressive writing can help integrate difficult experiences
+- Trauma processing: Expressive writing means writing freely about your thoughts and feelings without worrying about structure or grammar, which can help integrate difficult experiences

 - Therapy enhancement: Journaling between sessions deepens therapeutic work